Genivia/ugrep/README.md

            -j, --smart-case
-                  Perform case insensitive matching, unless a pattern is specified with a literal upper case ASCII letter.
+                  Perform case insensitive matching, unless a pattern is specified with a literal upper case letter.

            --json Output file matches in JSON.
 When -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.